cartman1978/the-scuderia-ferrari_f1/README.md

 os.environ.setdefault("MONGO_DBNAME", "scuderia")
 ```
 3. Create a `.gitignore` file, and add the `env.py` file to the list of files.
-4. Install all requirements from the [requirements.txt](https://github.com/cartman1978/the-scuderia-ferrari_f1/blob/master/requirements.txt) file using this command:
-    - `pip3 -r requirements.txt`
-5. Sign up for a [MongoDB](https://www.mongodb.com) account, and create a new Database called `scuderia`.
+4. Sign up for a [MongoDB](https://www.mongodb.com) account, and create a new Database called `scuderia`.
 The collections in that database should be structured as per [Database Structure](#database-structure).

-6. Run the app using the following command in the terminal:
+5. Run the app using the following command in the terminal:
-    - `python3 app.py`
+    - `python app.py`

 ### Remote Deployment